 “Scheduling double shifts may seem like it makes more sense on the books, but it dramatically decreases the quality your team can deliver,” said Bergeaux.
 “In fact, everyone who works in hospitality knows that big holidays like July 4th although extra busy are typically low-tip days because the staff is so run down that quality and attention to individual guests often suffer.”

 Instead of risking your reputation on the days when you have the most people in your dining room, make it a game and offer your staff rewards for doing exceptionally well, both individually or as a team.
-For example, you can offer overtime pay or an extra bonus for employees who opt-in to working double shifts.
+For example, you can offer overtime pay or set up an official bonus payroll system to reward employees who opt-in to working double shifts.
 Another idea is an extra day off for staff members who volunteer to work on a holiday.
 (Just make sure you stick to your word!)

 “The staff’s attitude will show their gratitude,” said Bergeaux.
 “It’s really uncommon for a manager to show and maintain consideration for their staff when holidays roll around and it’s even more important during those times to show employees they are valued.”